JeysonFlores/newLisp-GTK/README.md

 Just copy the files in src/ into your lib/ folder or wherever you want.

 # Demo
-This API might change soon but here's a hello world example
+This API might change soon but here's a basic example:
 ```Scheme
  #!/usr/bin/env newlisp